realamirhe/react-aptor/README.md

 For the connection phase, you need to define a `forwardRef` component, grab forwarded-ref and pass that as the first argument of`useAptor` hook.
 As the configuration argument you need to pass defined `instantiate` (defined in the first step), `getAPI` (defined in the second step), and your custom params argument.
 The useAptor hook will return you a ref (`aptorRef`) with must be bound to your returned DOM node.

 The params will be then passed to your `instantiate` and `getAPI` function, as you saw in the first and second steps.
-The value of params doesn't have any limitation and it can be any arbitrary type (e.g. `undefined`, `number`, `string`, `object`).
+The value of params doesn't have any limitation, and it can be any arbitrary type (e.g. `undefined`, `number`, `string`, `object`).
 You have full access to props in your component and you can define params value by props too.

-**Usage Step**
+**Action Step**

 ```jsx
 const Main = () => {